Top 20 Things To Do in Adelaide With Places to Visit

 Visit Adelaide during a Festival

-I am sure there more things to do and places to see in Adelaide.
-As you may know, the city is known as the city of festivals, so if you can try to visit one of the world-known Adelaide Festivals.
-While it gets very busy, you will need to plan and book well ahead.
-The Adelaide Festival and the WOMAdelaide Festival, are held in March every year and are two among the most known festivals in the city.
+I am sure there are more things to do and places to see in Adelaide.
+As you may know, the city is known as the city of festivals, so you can try to visit one of the world-known Adelaide Festivals.
+While it gets jam-packed, you must plan and book well ahead.
+The Adelaide Festival and the WOMAdelaide Festival are held in March every year and are two of the most known festivals.

-There are over 20 festivals from cultural, sports to food & wine events throughout the year.
-The best way to check the site for all festivals in Adelaide.
+Over 20 festivals, from cultural and sports to food & wine events throughout the year—the best way to check the site for all festivals in Adelaide.

 Where to eat in Adelaide

-Adelaide is famous for having the freshest oysters and prawns of Australia.
-I did not like oysters until I tried the oysters from the Eyre Peninsula.
+Adelaide is famous for having the freshest oysters and prawns in Australia.
+I was not too fond of oysters until I tried the oysters from the Eyre Peninsula.
 They are delicious!
-I can highly recommend eating fish in Adelaide and tasting some of the exquisite food of Australia.
+I highly recommend eating fish in Adelaide and tasting some of the exquisite food of Australia

 Keith Kellett